ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 speech should biml. the human. mind, &#x27; -
 And love &#x27;ink mitn to man. :, - But
 staj&#x27; not at the gentle words, Let deeds
-with.language dwell ^ , lEho one wh
+with.language dwell ^ , lEho one who
+pities starving birds, , 1 : Slioukl
+scatter -crumbs as well. ? ^I&#x27;lie mercy
+that as v, &#x27;arm imd true, Miist &#x27;lend a
+helping hand : ?
+3?or those who talk yet
+fail to do, &#x27; ; Just &#x27; build upon the
+sand.&#x27; ?
 </td></tr></table>

 ---